microsoft/fabricrealtimelab/modules/module10c.md

 ## 1. Mashing up the data

 Creating a visual report that shows predicted vs actual is a bit more complicated than it might first appear if not for the additional 'silver' tables to assist with aggregation.
-While the predicitions table has all of the predicitions made to date, the actual data exists in these places:
+While the predicitions table has all of the predicitions made to date, the stock price data exists in these locations:

 * (Bronze) raw_stocks_data: the raw, per second feed of every stock symbol
 * (Silver) stocks_minute_agg: per-minute aggregation of the high/low/close prices